Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode Network to Genetics: Introduction

 Our specific choice of regions which represent the nodes of the network is motivated by existing literature examining connectivity in the DMN and establishing the heritability of effective connectivity for networks based on these regions.
 These regions are a subset of the DMN regions considered in the rs-fMRI study of Wu et al., (2011), which demonstrated altered DMN functional and effective connectivity in AD, and for DMN4 they are the same regions considered in the rs-fMRI study of Sharaev et al. (2016), which investigated internal DMN relationships.
 Xu et al. (2017) examine effective connectivity in these four regions of the DMN using DCM and structural equation modelling in a twin study based on a sample of $n = 46$ pairs of twins with rs-fMRI.
 These authors find evidence for the heritability of effective connectivity in this network.
-They estimate the heritability of DMN effective connectivity in these regions to be 0.54.
+We note that this study uses stochastic DCM rather than spectral DCM and the two approaches are not equivalent.
+They estimate the heritability of DMN effective connectivity in these regions to be 0.54 (that is the proportion of variability in DMN effective connectivity that can be attributed to genetics is 0.54).
 Their study provides evidence that there are genes involved in DMN effective connectivity for the network nodes depicted in Figure 1.
 This work paves the way for our study of relationships between effective connectivity and genetic markers in the same network.